cbrews/ignition/docs/api.md

 This is a custom error type outside of the scope of the Gemini protocol.
 03 errors represent any errors associated with TLS/SSL, including handshake errors, certificate expired errors, and security errors like certificate rejection errors.
 See the message-level details in the `response.data()` to get additional information.

+Note that ignition now only supports services with TLS versions >= 1.2.

 #### RESPONSE_STATUSDETAIL_ERROR_PROTOCOL = "04"
 This is a detailed status message for response type 0x (ERROR).